AlexTISYoung/snipar/README.md

 Computes PGS values for probands and parents from SNP weights using observed/imputed parental genotypes; analyse the direct and parental effects of the PGS on traits (fPGS.py).

+The fGWAS.py and fPGS.py scripts use a random effects model to model phenotypic correlations between siblings.

 # Documentation

 Documentation for the modules and scripts is at: https://sibreg.readthedocs.io/en/master/